-^{} Unregulated contaminants are those that do not yet have a drinking water standard set by USEPA.
-The purpose for monitoring these contaminants is to help EPA decide whether the contaminants should have a standard.
+In 2015 and 2018 Coos Bay - North Bend Water Board conducted monitoring for unregulated contaminants.
+Unregulated contaminants are those that do not yet have a drinking water standard set by USEPA.
+The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
+Results from our testing are in the table below.